-PETERSBURG, Ky. — The Creation Museum released a statement earlier today denying the existence of a supposed Dinosaur Jr. era, in an announcement made via blog post on the museum’s official website.
+PETERSBURG, Ky. — The Creation Museum issued a statement denying the existence of a supposed Dinosaur Jr. era in an announcement made via blog post on the museum’s official website earlier today.

 “One of our patrons arrived at our facility wearing a bright purple shirt that read ‘DINOSAUR JR’ on it.
 We want to be clear that a ‘junior’ era of dinosaurs does not exist,” read the statement.
 “Dinosaurs, however, did live alongside people, which can be seen in all fossil records not planted by the Devil.”